 We're realistic.
 As an industry, we have lived with street piracy for years.
 Similarly, there will always be a degree of piracy on the Internet.
 It's not realistic to wipe it out entirely but instead to bring it to a level of manageable control so a legitimate marketplace can really flourish.

 Lawsuits were just one piece of our overall effort to discourage illegal downloading and encourage fans to turn to legal music alternatives.
 Yes, we enforce our rights against people who steal music.
 We also work hard to educate consumers about the law and about the many legal ways to get music online.
-Because we know the best way to deter piracy is to offer fans compelling legal alternatives, record companies are aggressively licensing their music to a great many services – from download and subscription models to Internet radio to legitimate P2P and more.
+Because we know the best way to deter piracy is to offer fans compelling legal alternatives, record companies are aggressively licensing their music to many great services – from download and subscription models to Internet radio to mobile offerings and more.
 Giving these legal online services a chance to flourish is a driving factor in almost everything we do.

 Q: How is downloading music different from copying a personal CD?